- Computers & Software»

 If not and maybe the fan is not rotating fast enough, or not rotating at all, you will need the services of the tech guy to help remove and replace it.
 Most times, this repair requires the laptop to be opened inside out.

-Just in case the cooling fan is still fine but is not spinning, your tech guy may test the fan connection on the board to ensure it is emitting sufficient electrical charge, usually 5v.
-Otherwise, your laptop should be customized to give up 5 volts from elsewhere (i.e. USB ports) to help power up the cooling fan.
+Just in case the cooling fan is fine but is not spinning, your tech guy may test the fan connection on the board to ensure it is emitting sufficient electrical charge.
+Otherwise, your laptop should be customized to give up more juice from elsewhere i.e. USB ports.

-If the cooling fan has been repaired but the laptop continues to shut down randomly, then you may be staring at a damaged processor or other laptop component.
+If the cooling fan has been repaired but the laptop continues to shut down randomly, then you may be staring at a damaged processor or another component.
 Your tech guy may have to dig deeper and identify the failing component.

 Last but not least, a laptop may shut down because of faulty power adapter.
 An adapter that fails to deliver sufficient juice or only supplies intermittent power may fail to charge up the battery which will in turn fail to keep up with the pace at which you are draining it.